 Shopping Tip - Free Metered Parking on Saturdays

 Worried about those infamous Philadelphia parking tickets?
-Meter parking in Center City is FREE every Saturday after 11 a.m. from Thanksgiving Day to New Year’s Day (as well as Thanksgiving and Christmas Day).
-Also, meter parking is also free in Center City after 5 p.m. on Wednesday evenings, except for rush-hour zones, which are free after 6:30 p.m.
+Meter parking in Center City is FREE every Saturday after 11 a.m. from Thanksgiving Day to New Year's Day (as well as Thanksgiving and Christmas Day).
 Check the button below for more information.

-Head to the University City campus of Drexel University to shop a retail laboratory run by the Design & Merchandising students within the Antoinette Westphal College of Media Arts & Design.
+Head to the University City campus of Drexel University to find gifts inside a retail laboratory run by the Design & Merchandising students within the Antoinette Westphal College of Media Arts & Design.
 From jewelry to scarves to stationary, the shop features one-of-a-kind, hand-crafted items created, developed and/or selected by students, faculty, staff and alumni of Drexel University, as well as local artists and boutiques.
-Can’t make the pop-up?
+Can’t make it to the pop up?
 Shop online anytime.

 Bartram’s Handmade: Greens Sale & Holiday Market

 The annual Holiday Greens Sale at Bartram’s Garden is the perfect occasion to pick up those boughs of holly.
 During the sale, find a collection of fresh wreaths (decorated and undecorated), handcrafted centerpieces, pine roping and loose greens.
-Pair shopping with caroling, cider, card-making workshops and s’mores and browse through pottery, poinsettias, local honey, beautiful bulbs, ornaments and stocking stuffers for everyone on your list.
+Refreshments will be available to enjoy as you shop.

 Join in the festive family fun at the American Swedish Historical Museum’s Lucia Fest and Christmas Market, a one-day ode to the tradition of the Festival of Saint Lucia, which marks the start of the Christmas season in Sweden.
-Swedish baked goodies and other bites will be served up at the Swedish Christmas Cafe, and the Christmas Market will be open all day, selling Swedish holiday items, perfect for gifts and holiday decor.
-Entry is $10 for adults, $7 for members, $4 for children ages 4 through 12 and free for children under 4.
+Swedish baked goodies and other bites will be served up at the Swedish Christmas Cafe and the Christmas Market will be open all day, selling Swedish holiday items perfect for gifts and holiday decor.
+Entry is $10 for adults, $7 for members, $4 for children ages 4 through 12 and free for children under four.